pytorch/rfcs/PyTorch-Sparse-Roadmap.md

 [*CSC* (*compressed sparse column*)](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_column_(CSC_or_CCS)), [*DOK* (*dictionary of keys*)](https://en.wikipedia.org/wiki/Sparse_matrix#Dictionary_of_keys_(DOK)), and blocked versions of other formats).
-The principal reason these are not seriously considered in this proposal is that, apart from the known speed-ups attainable using CSR (or CSC) format, it is not obvious that DOK or other representations yield practical advantages.
+The principal reason these are not seriously considered in this proposal is that, apart from the known enhancements attainable using CSR (or CSC) format, it is not obvious that DOK or other representations yield practical advantages.
 Again, supporting other storage formats requires reimplementing every method associated with the sparse tensor classes.
-Although there is some theoretical work describing these approaches, it is not obvious that the development & maintenance effort is justified.
-By contrast, there is a clear demand for faster sparse matrix products that use CSR format.
+At present, there is a clear demand for faster sparse matrix products that use CSR format.
+Other formats may outperform CSR in certain contexts and can, in principle, be added at a later time when it makes sense to do so.

 ## Discussion